somayarayan/udacity-fsdn-capstone-somaya/README.md

 }
 ```
 #### Errors
-If you try fetch a page that does not have any actors, you will encounter an error which looks like this:
+If you try fetch a page that does not have any actors, you will have an error which looks like this:

 ```bash
 $ curl -X GET https://udacity-fsdn-capstone-somaya.herokuapp.com/actors?page123124